 Warning!
 This is a simplified version of the process - an attempt to condense the whole thing down to two fairly straightforward equations.
 The problem is that there are all sorts of variations on this extraction.
 One of these does the whole thing in a single furnace, and the equations above probably best represent that particular process.

 This quick summary is probably unsuitable for anything other than UK A level purposes.
 If you are working at a higher level, or want proper technical details of particular methods, you will need to look elsewhere.
-Good luck doing this!
-I found internet sources fairly unhelpful.
-Several chemistry sites gave a method which is hardly used nowadays.
-Other sites give technical details, but no equations.
-I didn't find a good source of both!
+Try this page from The Essential Chemical Industry as a starter.

 The end product of this is called blister copper - a porous brittle form of copper, about 98 - 99.5% pure.